ballerina-platform/persist-tools/docs/spec/spec.md

 bal persist init --datastore="datastore" --module="module_name"
 ```

+ Following optional environment variables can be used with `bal persist init` command.
+ - datastore : used to indicate the preferred database client.
+Currently, only 'mysql' is supported.
+ - module : used to indicate the preferred name for the schema file.
+By default, this will be equal to the package name.

 The command initializes the bal project with the persistence layer.
 This command includes the following steps,

 1. Create persist directory
    This directory should contain all data model definition files.
 This file will define the required entities as per the [`persist` specification](https://github.com/ballerina-platform/module-ballerina-persist/blob/main/docs/spec/spec.md#2-data-model-definition)
 2. Create a model definition file in persist directory
-   It will create a file with same name as the package name if no files are present in the `persist` directory.
+   It will create a file with same name as the module environment variable if no files are present in the `persist` directory.
 It will create an empty file with required imports(`import ballerina/persist as _;`).
 3. Update Ballerina.toml with persist module configurations.
    It will update the Ballerina.toml file with persist configurations.
     ```ballerina